 “Are you now or have you ever been…”

-Script to Screen will host Director Jay Roach (Austin Powers trilogy) and Screenwriter John McNamara for a post-screening Q&A. The event will be moderated by Pollock Theater Director Matt Ryan.
+Script to Screen hosted Director Jay Roach (Austin Powers trilogy) and Screenwriter John McNamara for a post-screening Q&A. The event was moderated by Pollock Theater Director Matt Ryan.

 Director Jay Roach